firedrakeproject/firedrake/docs/source/download.rst

   firedrake-clean

-If you installed to a virtualenv, you will need to activate the virtualenv first.
+You will need to activate the virtualenv first.

 Recovering from a broken installation script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~